Sunday, April 17, 2016

 - Technology alternatives for the Business Glossary and associated functionality

 Lowell is responsible for directing thought leadership and services capabilities in the Customer Success practice of Collibra.
 He has been a practitioner in the data management industry for three decades and is recognized as a leader in data governance, analytics and data quality having hands-on experience with implementations across most industries.
-Lowell is a co-author of the book “Business Metadata; Capturing Enterprise Knowledge” and a coauthor of “The Data and Analytics Playbook” published in 2016.
-Lowell is a past adjunct professor at Daniels College of Business, Denver University and VP of Education for DAMA-I Rocky Mountain Chapter (RMC), as well as an active speaker at international conferences.
+Lowell is a co-author of the book “Business Metadata; Capturing Enterprise Knowledge” and a coauthor of “The Data and Analytics Playbook” published in 2017.
+Lowell is a past adjunct professor at Daniels College of Business, Denver University and Education Advisor for DAMA-I Rocky Mountain Chapter (RMC), and a member of the DAMA International Board of Directors (VP Online Services).
 He currently authors Business Glossary and metadata articles for TDAN.com.
-He focuses on practical data governance techniques and has trained thousands of professionals in data governance, data warehousing, data management and data quality techniques.
+He focuses on practical data governance techniques and has trained thousands of professionals in data governance, data warehousing, and data management